 Don’t get mad, get curious.

 The first time I heard this phrase was from Fred Kofman.
-One essence of his book “Conscious Business” is that it is important to move from being a “knower to a learner” and to adopt the attitude of a learner.
+One essence of his book “Conscious Business” is that it is important to move from “being a knower to a being learner” and to adopt the mindset of a learner.

 “Getting curious instead of angry” is not always trivial in the heat of the moment, but it’s still a good signpost toward taking a closer look.
 Anger narrows our perception of a situation – the famous tunnel vision sets in – curiosity opens our perception and creates space for new possibilities.